-Delray Beach also committed to adopt, honor, and uphold the United Nations / Framework

-Convention on Climate Change (2015), Adoption of the Paris Agreement, 21st Conference of the Parties, Paris: United Nations (or Paris Agreement) goals through the Mayors National Climate Action Agenda and the United States Conference of Mayors.
+Delray Beach also committed to adopt, honor, and uphold the Paris Climate Agreement goals through the Mayors National Climate Action Agenda and the United States Conference of Mayors.
 Climate Mayors, Members, CLIMATE MAYORS, (last visited Sept.
 10, 2018); The United States Conference of Mayors, Meet the Mayors (last visited Sept.
 10, 2018).
-The Paris Agreement encourages government entities to inventory, track, and curb greenhouse gas emissions.
-These climate initiatives represent collective action towards intensifying efforts not to exceed temperature increases of more than 1.5 degrees Celsius and to create a 21st century clean energy economy, both of which are key initiatives in the Paris Agreement.
+The Paris Climate Agreement encourages government entities to inventory, track, and curb greenhouse gas emissions.
+These climate initiatives represent collective action towards intensifying efforts not to exceed temperature increases of more than 1.5 degrees Celsius and to create a 21st century clean energy economy, both of which are key initiatives in the Paris Climate Agreement.